 Data Sources and Methods for the Global Trends in Protected Areas Indicator

 The World Database on Protected Areas (WDPA) contains data from governments and non-governmental organizations.
-Elements of a summary analysis of the WDPA made by the International Union for Conservation of Nature (IUCN) and United Nations Environment Programme (UNEP)-World Conservation Monitoring Centre (WCMC) in 2013 to assess progress toward Goal 7 (Ensure environmental sustainability) of the Millennium Development Goals (MDG) were used to create the indicator.
-A portion of this summary analysis is available on the official United Nations site for the MDG Indicators; note that marine data in the online table are for territorial seas only.Footnote
+Elements of a summary analysis of the WDPA made by United Nations Environment Programme World Conservation Monitoring Centre (UNEP–WCMC) in 2014 for the Protected Planet 2014 report were used to create the indicator.

 3.2 Spatial coverage

 The WDPA is continually being updated and is made available on Protected Planet.Footnote A major update was completed in 2014, following a request by the Convention on Biological Diversity to the Parties to the Convention (SCBD/SAM/DC/RH/83023) for updates to the United Nations List on Protected Areas.
 Information on individual protected areas includes their date of establishment.

 The WDPA is compiled by UNEP–WCMC from data provided by protected area authorities relevant to the governance type of the protected area.
 For example, government agencies provide data on federal protected areas, sub-national agencies provide data on sub-national areas, non-governmental organizations may provide data on protected areas they own and manage, communities may provide data on the areas they protect and manage, and so on.
 The capacity, methods and formats of data management vary within and between data providers; therefore, the WDPA is a mosaic of geographic information system (GIS) data at varying levels of completeness, resolution and quality.
 Nevertheless, data accepted by the WDPA must meet a minimum standard.